KLJY

-KLJY (99.1 MHz) is a commercial-free, listener-supported FM radio station licensed to Clayton, Missouri, and serving Greater St. Louis.
-It is owned by Gateway Creative Broadcasting, and broadcasts a Christian Contemporary radio format known as 99.1 Joy FM.
-The radio studios and offices are on Founders Lane in Des Peres, with a St. Louis address.
-In addition to broadcasting music, the station also sponsors community events and activities around St. Louis.
+KLJY (99.1 FM) is a noncommercial radio station licensed to Clayton, Missouri, United States, and serving the Greater St. Louis region.
+Owned by Gateway Creative Broadcasting, it broadcasts a Christian contemporary format known as "99.1 Joy FM".
+The studios are located on Founders Lane in Des Peres, with a St. Louis address.

-KLJY has an effective radiated power of 100,000 watts, the maximum for non-grandfathered FM stations.
-Its transmitter is in Resurrection Cemetery in Shrewsbury, co-located with the towers for other St. Louis-area FM and TV stations.
-KLJY broadcasts using HD Radio technology.
-Its HD-2 digital subchannel carries a simulcast of sister station KXBS, which airs a Christian CHR format known as "Boost 95.5", while the HD-3 subchannel carries a conservative talk format branded as "NewsTalkSTL."
-It feeds 250 watt FM translator K270BW at 101.9 MHz in nearby Bellefontaine.
+KLJY's transmitter is sited in Resurrection Cemetery in Shrewsbury.
+KLJY broadcasts in HD Radio: the HD-2 digital subchannel simulcasts co-owned KXBS, while the HD-3 subchannel carries a conservative talk format branded "NewsTalkSTL", which is relayed over low-power FM translator K270BW at 101.9 MHz in nearby Bellefontaine.